COVID-19 Service Changes

 Physical distancing will be mandatory in the Pitman Dining Hall.
-We will be limiting the number of guests inside the dining hall at one time to 50, and will be using print and digital signage and floor decals to ensure guests are adequately spaced when lining up to enter the dining hall or receive meals from any of our stations.
-We will also be reducing the number of guests who may sit communally at our tables and booths.
+We will be limiting the number of guests inside the dining hall and will be using print and digital signage and floor decals to ensure guests are adequately spaced when lining up to enter the dining hall or receive meals from any of our stations.

 7. Are guests required to wear masks or face coverings in the Pitman Dining Hall?